Corporate anthem: Later 21st century

-In 2003, the University of Warwick reported corporate anthems' lack of efficacy and potential for ridicule:While sing-along marching songs, as used by Wal Mart, [sic] induce positive feeling and happiness, so help control employee behaviour, songs are also used subversively to provide resistance to work.
+In 2003, the University of Warwick reported corporate anthems' lack of efficacy and potential for ridicule:

+While sing-along marching songs, as used by Wal Mart, [sic] induce positive feeling and happiness, so help control employee behaviour, songs are also used subversively to provide resistance to work.
 In fact, many ‘official’ songs are received with cynicism by employees, or even result in embarrassment.

 Although songs or music can help branding and team building, a number of company songs, especially those in the style of Gospel anthems, such as ‘Ahh Fujitsu’, inspire dysfunction amongst employees...

 Without control over the placement and timing of anthems, company music runs the risk of ridicule.
-For example, KPMG’s anthemic, but now cringe worthy, [sic] ‘Vision of Global strategy’ was copied in mp3 format by employees, remixed, and distributed on the net.On February 24, 2005, at Seattle Convention Center's Starbucks Licensed Stores Awards, Starbucks senior management surprised the audience by coming out in "rock 'n' roll costumes" with inflatable instruments; they performed a parody of Jefferson Starship’s 1985 "We Built This City", as "We Built This Starbucks".
+For example, KPMG’s anthemic, but now cringe worthy, [sic] ‘Vision of Global strategy’ was copied in mp3 format by employees, remixed, and distributed on the net.

+On February 24, 2005, at Seattle Convention Center's Starbucks Licensed Stores Awards, Starbucks senior management surprised the audience by coming out in "rock 'n' roll costumes" with inflatable instruments; they performed a parody of Jefferson Starship’s 1985 "We Built This City", as "We Built This Starbucks".
 When the audience failed to dance, the emcee "berated them", and the employees "half-heartedly got up and just stood there".
-Although footage iof the event is presumed to be lost, a recording of the audio was uploaded to YouTube in 2018, which alleged that a souvenir CD with the MP3 was gifted to attendees.
+Although footage of the event is presumed to be lost, a recording of the audio was uploaded to YouTube in 2018, which alleged that a souvenir CD with the MP3 was gifted to attendees.

 In 2006, an internal video of Ernst & Young was uploaded to YouTube, which showed employees performing an altered version of 1967 gospel song "Oh Happy Day".
 Dozens of employees are seen dancing, singing, and waving their arms in the air, with a live singer, drummer, guitarist, and saxophone soloist.
 The song commemorates "teamwork" and "[loving] every day", replacing the lyric Jesus with Ernst & Young.
 B-roll footage includes shots of a chef serving soup to employees.

 In 2023, Land Bank of the Philippines celebrated 60 years with the release of a new anthem, composed by National Artist composer Ryan Cayabyab.